Sports Coach Logo Sports Coach Training Principles Fitness Components

 Rik Snuiverink looks at the importance of physical fitness for traders.

 The modern world is bursting with opportunity for those with a spirit of entrepreneurial adventure.
 More of us are starting our businesses or finding those little side hustles to help pay the bills.
-The advantage is that we can do so with our laptops or even our smartphones in the comfort of our homes.
+The advantage is that we can do so with our laptops or smartphones in the comfort of our homes.

 Forex trading - the prime example